twin1nap/jorannap.nl/README.md

 - ### make page for each projects(small description + github link.)
 (9 pages)
 - maak logo no background.
 - op version page een link naar de dev version page.
-- div in main bigger when hovering to show description(for the projects and also updates)(try to add animation)(mabe in v1.0.0)
+- div in main bigger when hovering to show description(for the projects and also updates)(try to add animation)(maybe in v1.0.0)
-- div in main bigger when hovering to show description(for the projects and also updates)(try to add animation)
 - ### responsive css fixen(op ipad vertikaal is de hoogte anders als er een small in staat(fix = vaste hoogte))
+- spellings controle doen